Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 ## Sending and Receiving Custom Events

-While custom commands are a feature that enables the client application to talk to the server application, the communication in the opposite direction is done with the help of custom events.
+Custom commands are a feature that enables the client application to talk to the server application.
+The communication in the opposite direction is done with the help of custom events.

 <a name="receive_custom_events"></a>

-1. Listening for custom events on the client side:
+1. To listen to the custom events on the client-side:

    1. Define your custom event listener callback function: